college-resources/web/README.md

 ### Running

-1. Open a terminal in the root of the projects and run `npm run dev`.
+1. Open a terminal in the root of the project and run `npm run dev`.

 2. Wait for it to compile and click the `localhost:3000` link when it appears.